kyziq/Kyziq/README.md

 ## Hey, I'm Haziq Khairi
 I love to learn, especially about programming.
+Interested in both front-end and back-end development.
 As a career goal, I hope to one day become an amazing full-stack developer (Wish me!).
 <!---- 👋 CS Student from Malaysia
 - 📚 Currently learning HTML
 - 💻 Programming is my passion!